farman05/farmanali-portfolio/README.md

-# My Personal Portfolio
+# My Portfolio

-My personal portfolio is a website that showcases my skills, experience, and projects as a full-stack developer.
+A portfolio website that showcases my skills, experience, and projects as a full-stack developer.
 The website is built using React.js and features a clean, modern design that highlights my work and provides an intuitive user experience.

 ## Built With
 * React.js